Kev Thomas Writes

 A Cobra Tale

 Shortly after I’d joined the regular Rhodesian Army’s Selous Scouts, we had a new garrison built.
-It included single and married quarters (circa 1975).
+It included single, and married quarters (circa 1974/5).
 Before this could happen the virgin bush on the garrison site, about 50kms north of present-day Harare had to be cleared by bulldozer.
 As soon as the garrison was completed, we moved into our new home.
-It was on the end of a block and fronted bush.
-On our actual house site, and to allow the builder to get started, a huge scrub covered termite mound had been leveled by bulldozer.
+It was on the end of a housing block, and fronted onto undeveloped bushland.
+On our actual house site, and to allow the building team to get started, a huge scrub covered termite mound had been leveled by bulldozer.
 Termite mound ventilation shafts often provide refuge for various cobra species, and black mambas.

 Above: A snouted cobra (Naja annulifera) in defensive mode with hood extended.
 The Snouted cobra doesn't spit its venom but will bite without hesitation if threatened (Internet source).